My name is Amy, and I’m a chocoholic and these sugar free cacao truffles are my new poison.

 - Pour the mixture into molds and pop in the freezer to cool!

-Did I mention how incredible these sugar free cacao truffles are?!
+Did I mention how incredible these sugar free chocolate truffles are?!
 I salute you if you manage to make your first batch last more than an hour!

 Peace, Love & Clear Skin